 The aim is to provide a page that is rich with many and varied narratives about Autism, as well as to shine particular light on the lesser known profile of Autism; PDA (Pathological Demand Avoidance).

-My main drive in creating this page is as a Mother to a wonderful boy who is a great many things, amongst them he is inspiring, funny, chatty, strong, beautiful, determined, resourceful, creative and Autistic.
-His form of Autism; PDA, is particularly misunderstood.
+My main drive in creating this page is as a Neuodivergent Mother, to a wonderful boy who is inspiring, funny, chatty, strong, beautiful, determined, resourceful, creative and Autistic with a PDA profile; a subtype of Autism that is particularly misunderstood.

-As a Mother and as a family our experience of negotiating the complexities of the healthcare system through assessment and diagnosis has been challenging, as has our experience of day to day conversations about Autism.
+As a family our experience of negotiating the complexities of the healthcare system through assessment and diagnosis and the EHCP and SEND system feels challenging, as does our experience of day to day conversations about Autism.

-It is my hope that this page will add to the discourse about PDA in a way that is positive and supportive.
-I want my son to inherit a world that has a deeper understanding of Autism, without being so saturated by the myths and inaccuarate and unhelpful stereotypes.
+It is my hope that this page will add to the discourse about Autistic identity and PDA in a way that is positive and supportive.
+I want my son to inherit a world that has a deeper understanding of Autistic experiences, without being so saturated by inaccuarate and unhelpful stereotypes about Autism.

-Much is being done to raise awareness about Autism by organisations such as The National Autistic Society, The PDA Society, individual charities and individual writers and bloggers, particularly those who are Autistic themselves.
+Much is being done to initiate acceptance around Autism and PDA by organisations such as the PDA Society and individual charities, writers, bloggers and researchers, particularly those who are Autistic themselves.
 But the task is huge.
 Historical narratives and medical narratives about Autism still largely dominate in a way that is incredibly unhelpful.

-When my son was being assessed for Autism, I felt bombarded by medical descriptions such as “disorder”, needing “treatment” and being “impaired”.
-For me these descriptions just did not describe my son and I experienced them as offensive and hurtful.
+When my son was being assessed, I felt bombarded by medical descriptions such as “disorder”, needing “treatment” and being “impaired”.
+For me these descriptions did not describe my son and I experienced them as offensive, hurtful and triggering.

-I started to actively seek different language, less medical narratives and more embracing ones.
-I wanted to be able to connect with an understanding of Autism that felt more authentically descriptive of our boy’s amazing gifts as well as his challenges.
-After all Autism is not something you have, it is not an illness, it is pervasive; it affects every part of a person, the way you experience the world, communicate, think, feel, move and learn.
+I started to actively seek different language, less medical narratives and more embracing and accepting ones.
+I wanted to be able to connect with an understanding of Autism that felt more authentically descriptive of our boy’s amazing strengths as well as his challenges.
+I want others to accept that being Autistic is an identity, one that shapes the way a person experiences the world, communicates, thinks, feels, moves and learns.

 A fundamental shift still needs to happen where there is more widespread understanding of the range of difficulties Autistic people face, including those difficulties that can be largely invisible.

-The process of reading, researching and writing about Autism and PDA has been a really important part of my journey in processing that my son is Autistic and in learning how I can be a better parent to him and his unique set of needs.
+The process of reading, researching and writing about Autism and PDA has been a really important part of my journey in processing both my son’s and my own Neurodivergent identities and in learning how I can be a better parent.